 You may not have heard of him, but Samael Aun Weor changed the world.

-In 1950, in his first two books, he became the first person to reveal the esoteric secret hidden in all the world's great religions, and for that, the Catholic Church had him put in prison.
+In 1950, in his first two books, he became the first person to reveal the esoteric secret hidden in all the world's great religions, and for that, accused of "healing the ill," he was put in prison.
 Nevertheless, he did not stop.

 Between 1950 and 1977 – merely twenty-seven years – not only did Samael Aun Weor write over sixty books on the most difficult subjects in the world, such as consciousness, kabbalah, physics, tantra, meditation, etc., in which he deftly exposed the singular root of all knowledge — which he called Gnosis — he simultaneously inspired millions of people across the entire span of Latin America: stretching across twenty countries and an area of more than 21,000,000 kilometers, founding schools everywhere, even in places without electricity or post offices.